Skip to content

 What’s next?

 The House Appropriations Interior subcommittee is expected to debate the bill on Thursday, May 21.
 Unfortunately, the draft bill text was released today, and funding for West Virginia drinking infrastructure is not included.
-Now we’ll need to do outreach, education and apply pressure on House and Senate appropriators to ensure West Virginians’ public health is not ignored this year.
+Now we’ll need to do outreach, education and apply pressure on House and Senate appropriators to ensure West Virginians’ health and safety is not ignored this year.
 If funding isn’t included in the FY27 appropriations package, clean water advocates will continue to demand legislative action to solve this crisis until Congress listens.
-Call your members of Congress today to advocate for clean water access in Southern West Virginia.

 Quenton King